cepharum/hitchy/docs-source/api/hitchy.md

 A similar pattern is supported e.g. when accessing some [elements of a plugin's API](plugins.md#common-plugin-api) and it is named _common module function pattern_.
 Just like common module pattern it is meant to support provision of a function to be invoked for generating some data instead of providing that data immediately.
 And any such function is invoked with Hitchy's API provided as `this`, Hitchy's options in first argument and any number of additional data provided in further arguments, too.

-In opposition to common module pattern this isn't about a whole module to be load but just some property exported there.
-And for the containing module to be capable of complying with common module pattern using this pattern isn't quite as beneficial and commonly useful except for rare cases.
+In opposition to common module pattern this isn't about a whole module to be loaded but just some property exported there.
+And for the containing module to be capable of complying with common module pattern using this pattern isn't quite as beneficial and commonly useful except for rare cases. **That's why we suggest to stick with [common module pattern](#using-common-module-pattern) whenever possible.**

 ### In Request Handlers